 Ah, Samoa surfing… Imagine surfing in a place where the ocean looks like an aquarium beneath your feet as you glide over the coral reef.
 The water and air temperature are a cushy warm 85 degrees Fahrenheit (29 celsius).
 The pristine coast is lined with picturesque black lava rock and lush palm trees.

-The crowd consists of you and only a handful of other surfers who you’ve probably met since there’s often only a couple dozen surfers on the whole island at a time.
+The crowd consists of you and only a handful of other surfers who you’ve probably met since there are often only a couple dozen surfers on the whole island at a time.
 Welcome to your unforgettable surf trip in Samoa.

 Sinalei is a luxury beachfront hotel on Upolu’s south coast, located a mere 5-minute boat ride from some of the best breaks on the island.
 It also happens to be one of the best resorts on the island.
 Just sayin’.
 If you can swing it, we highly recommend it.
 Anyway, on to our picks for the top breaks in Samoa!

-Directly out in front of the resort you can keep a watchful eye on Coconuts, a solid fast hollow outer reef right-hander.
+Directly out in front of Sinalei Reef Resort you can keep a watchful eye on Coconuts, a solid fast hollow outer reef right-hander.
 Coconuts needs a decent size SW swell (3ft) and NE wind to do its thing.
 And if it does, you’ll be in for some incredible rides.

 Another outer reef left-hand break commonly known as Wackas, is very close.
 Wackas is a 5-8 minute boat ride southwest from the beach by Sinalei.
 Sinalei will likely put you in touch with their preferred surf guide and boat operator, Manoa Tours, to get you out there.